AJORGEST/vpn-client-to-site-aws/README.md

 - Stage 5 - Download, install and test VPN Client
 - Stage 6 - Cleanup

-# Create a simple AD instance
+# 1.Create a simple AD instance

 * Type Directory Service into the top searchbox and open the directory services console in a new tab.
 * Acesse Or use directly open via https://console.aws.amazon.com/directoryservicev2/identity?region=us-east-1#!/directories